-- The LSRA retains control over the funds received for the implementation of the business plan, which monies may only be spent within the LSRA and only in accordance with the approved budget and business plan. - The responsibility for the collection of rates and additional rates in terms of the LSRA business plan vests with the City. - The City monitors the compliance of the Board with the provisions of the SRA Bylaw and the Companies Act and the Finance agreement concluded between the City and the SRA. - A councillor of the City is appointed by the Executive Mayor as observer is entitled to attend the board meetings of the LSRA. - The LSRA is required to submit a 5 year business plan, implementation plan and budget for approval by the City.
-Items not provided for in these documents may not be expended by the company. - The annual budget and implementation plan is approved annualy at the AGM of the LSRA. - An amendment to the business plan and budget needs to be approved by the members of the LSRA and the City. - The LSRA is required to submit audited annual financial statements and to report this to the City.
+- The LSRA retains control over the funds received for the implementation of the business plan, which monies may only be spent within the LSRA and only in accordance with the approved budget and business plan. - The responsibility for the collection of rates and additional rates in terms of the LSRA business plan vests with the City. - The City monitors the compliance of the Board with the provisions of the SRA Bylaw and the Companies Act and the Finance agreement concluded between the City and the SRA. - A councillor of the City is appointed by the Executive Mayor as observer is entitled to attend the board meetings (but not vote) of the LSRA. - The LSRA is required to submit a 5 year business plan, consisting of a motivation report, implementation plan and budget for approval by the City.
+Items not provided for in these documents may not be expended by the reviewed annually and approved at the AGM of the LSRA. - An amendment to the business plan and budget needs to be approved by the members of the LSRA and Council. - The LSRA is required to submit audited annual financial statements and to report this to the City.